-Engineering Services, Procurement Support and Construction Supervision for the installation of two (2) General Electric turbo-generator units model GE-MS7001EA, with a capacity of 85.4 MW (ISO) each, for a total capacity of 170 MW, working in Simple Cycle and operated with gas, as well as well as the necessary interconnections of services that will be supplied by other providers, for the operation of units within the scope of this project.
+Engineering Services, Procurement Support and construction supervision for the installation of two (2) General Electric turbo-generator units model GE-MS7001EA, with a capacity of 85.4 MW (ISO) each, for a total capacity of 170 MW, working in Simple Cycle and operated with gas, as well as the necessary interconnections of services that will be supplied by other providers, for the operation of units within the scope of this project.

 The Tacoa power generation complex was built between 1956 and 1966 and suffered a devasting fire during 1982.
 In 2005, a major reconditioning and reinstrumentation project on boiler CRZ #5 was performed, which at the time formed part of the thermoelectric generation complex of La Electricidad de Caracas, including Tacoa and Arrecifes expansion, located in Vargas State, Venezuela.

 Installation of 195 solar panels of 230 watts each, at Vepica's new offices located in Caracas, Venezuela.
 The panels add 45 kWh to the internal grid and account for energy savings of up to 10%.

 Project Management contract for a 50 MW solar power plant.
 Engineering and equipment were prepared in U.S.A. by the client.
 Construction was carried out by a Honduran construction company.

 During 2015, Vepica commenced the engineering, procurement, construction and start-up process for a new continuous casting machine, as part of the “Technological Recovery of the Alfredo Maneiro Steel Mill (SIDOR) and Downstream Developments” in Venezuela.
 These new installations, which will be adjacent to SIDOR’s existing sheet steel mill, will have a yearly output of 800,000 tons of round and square steel bloom, which is the key input for the manufacture of seamless piping and structural profiles.
 Vepica is carrying out the overall project management, procurement of minor equipment and bulk materials and the construction of the new steel mill facility, as well as the infrastructure needed for the installation of the new continuous casting machine, supplied by Italian manufacturer DANIELI.
 The project will be completed in early 2018, with an investment of 4.5 million man hours.Case Study